Department of English

 Kimberly K Bell, PHD, Professor of English and Dean of Honors College, Department of English, PHD, Georgia State University; MA, Clark University; BA, The American College of Greece

-Tracy E. Bilsing, PHD, Associate Professor of English, Associate Dean of Honors College, Department of English, PHD, Texas A&M University; MA, Sam Houston State University; BA, Sam Houston State University
+Tracy E. Bilsing, PHD, Associate Professor and Acting Chair of English; Associate Dean, Honors College, Department of English, PHD, Texas A&M University; MA, Sam Houston State University; BA, Sam Houston State University

 Amy Lynn Bilski-Arredondo, MED, Lecturer of English, Department of English, MED, Texas Tech University; BS, Texas Tech University; BS, Texas Tech University; BS, Texas Tech University

-Jacob Damon Blevins, PHD, Professor and Chair of English, Department of English, PHD, Texas Tech University; MFA, McNeese State University; MA, McNeese State University; BA, McNeese State University
+Jacob Damon Blevins, PHD, Professor of English, Department of English, PHD, Texas Tech University; MFA, McNeese State University; MA, McNeese State University; BA, McNeese State University

 Kari Lee Bush, MA, Lecturer of English, Department of English, MA, LSU & A&M College; MA, Sam Houston State University; BA, Sam Houston State University